 The Peer Tutoring Service is provided by the Office of Student Affairs to facilitate the learning experience of all students.
-The service is provided free of charge and a current list of tutors is available in the Office of Student Affairs.
+The service is provided free of charge in individual and group settings, and a current list of tutors is available in the Office of Student Affairs.
 The Office of Student Affairs recruits tutors from the student body, and selects tutors who have demonstrated academic success and a desire to help others.